Creekside Church is a United Methodist congregation dedicated to living out a mission, a vision, and values given to us by God in His Word.

 Our Mission is to glorify God by making disciples of Jesus Christ through the power of the Holy Spirit.

-Our Vision is to transform our world by reflecting Jesus through:
+Our Vision is to help connect people with Jesus and his Church through:

 - unconditional love

 - doing all things with joy and excellence

 - family focused

 - be in the Word and live it daily

 God is the Creator, Sustainer, and Ruler of all that is.
 God is infinite in wisdom, power and love.
 God is all-powerful, righteous and just.
 God has eternally existed in three indivisible "persons;" the Father, the Son, and the Holy Spirit.
 These three are co-equal and are one God.
 Genesis 1:1, 26, 27, 27; 3:22; Psalm 90:2, Matt.
 28:19; 1 Peter 1:2; 2 Cor.
 3:14